 - Compress the size of your image files.

 - Optimize your site to load faster.

 - Make your buttons larger.

 - Add secondary navigation options.

 You might be missing out on repeat sales by not nurturing relationships with existing customers properly.

 A common mistake is to put all your time and resources into generating new leads.
 However, the average cost of acquiring a new customer is higher than nurturing an existing relationship, and you might be missing out on repeat sales and word-of-mouth marketing from loyal customers.

 The positive experience you deliver during a purchase shouldn’t stop there.
-Send a thank-you email and deliver more content that helps the shopper get started with their new product.
+Send a thank-you email and provide more content that helps the shopper get started with their new product.
 Deliver outstanding customer services and recommend related products and special offers to boost repeat sales.

 Audit Your eCommerce Website

 If you’re not reaching your goals with your eCommerce website, you need to pinpoint the root cause of the problem and address it.
-While the mistakes mentioned above are common, you can better understand why your eCommerce website isn’t performing well by using a mix of analytics and feedback from users.
+While the mistakes mentioned above are expected, you can better understand why your eCommerce website isn’t performing well by using a mix of analytics and feedback from users.